Mobile-Dialog-Systeme/CommonBench/README.md

 The list of comparisons can be found [here](https://cloud.ovgu.de/s/MGXi8ijXHSpsjEc).
 We update the list, if a donor request the deletion of their data.

+## List of Speakers

+The list of speaker IDs, corresponding languages and pirmary languages (language with most donations) can be found [here](https://cloud.ovgu.de/s/MGXi8ijXHSpsjEc).
+We update the list, if a donor request the deletion of their data.

 ## General Information
 Composition:
 - 11,793 unique speakers,